 Photography is one of the particular career paths that thrive on interaction and connection.
-When you photograph for someone, you are now ingrained into a moment of their lives.
+When you photograph for someone else, you are now ingrained into a moment of their life.
 Every time they see that photo or relive that memory, your name comes up.

 How can we be more accessible to our clients, both new and old?
 How do photographers maintain a professional distance from prospective customers or reach out without seeming desperate?
 How do new photographers put themselves out there, to begin with, so their work will meet important eyes?

 Here are a few tips on how new, or even seasoned, photographers can continue to get their work and their name out and into the industry.
 If your business or your name is on the lips of other photographers, it’s free marketing for you.

 1. Social media to get your work out there

 This is a standard answer for any creative endeavor.
 Find a way to gain a social presence by sharing your work and your story.
 It might seem daunting, but have fun with it.
 It’s a great place to show your work and connect with other people doing great work too.
 People will find you with a photo, but they stick around for the story.

 Do some reviewing of products.
 Depending on your niche, of course, this could be a winning combination.
 Those who wish to break into the commercial photography business will find great value in taking shots of products for other companies.
 It’s great practice and gets you noticed each time you do it.
 Reviewing also brings in a little money most of the time as well which then gets invested in more ways you show off your work.